da-molchanov/vd-ard-bdl16/README.md

 # vd-ard-bdl16

-Here is an implimentation of new method with Automatic Relevance Determination (ARD) in linear models using variational dropout.
+Here is an implementation of a new method for Automatic Relevance Determination (ARD) in linear models using variational dropout.
+On left picture, there is an example of an object with concatenated noise, and on right ones trained dropout rates, each heat map corresponds to a weight vector in multiclass model
 ![](pics/nips.png)

-Left: an example of an object with concatenated noise.
-Right: trained dropout rates, each heat map corresponds to a weight vector in multiclass model
+It's easy to use

 ```python
 import vdrvc